nfaustino/resume/Nuno Faustino CV.md

 - Grow the team from **1 to 11 FTE** in the first year to match scorecard objectives
 - Establish team ways of working and develop working processes with other departments
-- Be the Data Office technical leads on programming (R, Python), AWS and other computing environments (i.e., using EMR clusters and PySpark)
+- Be the R&D Data Office technical leads on programming (R, Python), AWS and other computing environments (i.e., using EMR clusters and PySpark)
 - Perform data transformation to deliver clinical studies (and other data) to our customers in the environments that they use
 - Prepare and mentor the team to be Data Science savvy to meet customer requirements
 - Personally lead and execute Oncology data preparation
 - Lead key initiatives for the Data Office – Anonymisation / Synthetic Data
 - (Strategy) Proactively manage US RWD stakeholders, vendor selection, contract, and performance
-- (Strategy) Serve as POC for tumour data board activities (e.g., workstreams)
+- (Strategy) Serve as point of contact for tumour data board activities (e.g., workstreams)
 - (Strategy) Own the conceptualization, development and senior leader approval for oncology data strategy for EUCAN

 *Key Achievements/Projects*